jrt45840/Chore_HA/README.md

    Setup of package 'child5' failed: Integration 'views' not found.
    Setup of package 'parent' failed: Integration 'views' not found.

-   This is normal the package integration doesn't allow view implemented.
-But the dashboards.yaml file makes up for the views
+   This is normal the package integration doesn't allow views to be implemented.
+But the dashboards.yaml file makes up for the views.
+Just ignor this warning.